 Piaggio India, a dominant name in the three-wheeler market with its ‘Ape’ series, has launched its electric trike, the Piaggio Ape Electrik, which comes with a 4.7 kWh swappable lithium-ion battery offering a range of 80 km range on a full charge, at INR 1.97 lakh (ex-showroom Delhi).
 The Bajaj RE Electric would have to contend with Piaggio’s model right from the time of launch and will also face competition from players such as Mahindra Electric (Mahindra Treo Yaari), Kinetic Green, Exide Industries and Greaves Cotton.

-It is to be noted that currently over 50% of the distance travelled in India are on two- and three-wheelers.
+One estimate is that currently over 50% of the distance travelled in India are on two- and three-wheelers.

 [Interior image courtesy: electriq.in]